 When you’re considering your savings, the following benefits of an online savings account should be top-of-mind:

 When you’re thinking about online savings account benefits, you’ll want to consider interest.
 A bank will pay you an interest rate (noted in a percentage) multiplied by the total amount of money deposited and maintained in your savings account.
 This percentage, the interest rate, can change over time.
-In December 2018, for example, the Federal Reserve (the central bank for the U.S.) raised its benchmark interest rate due to a strengthened labor market and rising economic activity.
-This type of rate increase means higher interest rates for banks on the money they deposit at the Federal Reserve.
+For example, an interest rate increase means higher interest rates for banks on the money they deposit at the Federal Reserve (the central bank for the U.S.).
 Higher interest rates for banks may mean higher savings account interest rates for consumers, too.
 If the Federal Reserve lowers its benchmark interest rate, it’s possible that banks will also lower the interest they pay on their savings accounts.

 When you are shopping for a savings account and comparing online savings account benefits, you’ll want to consider the annual percentage yield (APY) in addition to the interest rate.
 The APY is the amount of money you’ll earn on your account balance over the course of a year, with compounding factored in.